 Torsten Grote is a Free Software activist and programmer.
 He studied computer science as well as philosophy and is interested in various topics of technology-enabled social and political change.
 As a member of the Free Software Foundation Europe, he ran their Free Your Android campaign to show people how they can use their mobile device securely and in freedom.

 Julian Dehm is an advocate of freedom of speech and movement.
 He studies computer science at Freie Universität Berlin with a focus on security and privacy.
 He’s contributing to Briar in his spare time.

 Sebastian is a free software and open data/knowledge enthusiast.
 He’s always working on some open source projects either professionally or in his spare time.
 He’s fascinated by technology that helps people thrive while avoiding vendor lock-in and fostering self-determination and privacy.

 Mikolai Gütschow contributes to multiple Free Software projects in his spare time.
 He is studying Embedded Systems and is interested in free hardware applications as well.
 He is part of the team that started the development of Briar Desktop, trying to bring Briar to a wider range of devices.

 Nico Alt started the development of Briar Desktop to bring Briar to non-Android platforms.
 Having been an F-Droid developer for a long time, he sincerely wishes free alternatives to Android to succeed and is mainly interested in free software to empower people.
-From July 2020 to April 2022 he served on the Briar Board.

 Benedikt Wieder has contributed to a variety of open source projects ranging from artistic tools to security applications.
 During his bachelor studies in Computer Science he researched and worked with variations of the Kademlia distributed hash table (DHT) and the Session Initiation Protocol (SIP) for use in secure communication.